-Decorative pillows really set up the whole vibe of your home, especially when it comes to making a nice and cosy nursery / children’s room.
-I remember when I was I child, I really enjoyed surrounding myself with fun, colorful pillows in all kids of designs – they made the whole room so magical and exciting!
+Decorative kids’ crochet pillows really set up the whole vibe of your home, especially when it comes to making a nice and cozy nursery or children’s room.
+I remember when I was a child, I really enjoyed surrounding myself with fun, colorful pillows in all kinds of designs – they made the whole room so magical and exciting!
 These sweet pillows are just perfect for a nursery!
-I will definitely try these projects and I hope you’ll too!
+I will definitely try these projects, and I hope you’ll too!

 Check out our free patterns and follow us on our Facebook Fanpage and Pinterest for more creative ideas!

-I love how fun and colorful this pillow is, moreover it’s extremely simple to make and you can easily adjust the size by simply repeating the pattern.
-In conclusion, it’s a very repetitive and simple pattern, that’s perfect for children nursery!
+I love how fun and colorful this pillow is.
+Moreover, it’s extremely simple to make, and you can easily adjust the size by simply repeating the pattern.
+In conclusion, it’s a very repetitive and simple pattern that’s perfect for children’s nurseries!

 The full article about this paid pattern and the photos are here.
 More info on raverly can be found here.